frctl/fractal-docs/docs/guide/web/README.md

 ### Linking to assets from view templates

-If you want to link to any of your static assets from your components or preview layouts, it is **strongly recommended** that you use the supplied Handlebars ~@TODOLINK @views#handlebars-helpers', '`path` helper') }} to do so:
+If you want to link to any of your static assets from your components or preview layouts, it is **strongly recommended** that you use the supplied Handlebars [`path` helper](../core-concepts/view-templates.html#handlebars-helpers) to do so:

 ```
 {{path '/foobar/css/example.css'}}
 ```

-This helper lets you specify the static asset path as a root-relative URL such as `/foobar/css/example.css` and will then automatically take care of any path-rewriting necessary to support the ~@TODOLINK @builder', 'static HTML export process') }}.
+This helper lets you specify the static asset path as a root-relative URL such as `/foobar/css/example.css` and will then automatically take care of any path-rewriting necessary to support the [static HTML export process](./exporting-static-html.html).

 <!-- ### Exporting to static HTML